Channa Henry just wants to help people. She knows how people need compassion and someone who can understands what others are going through.

 Fast forward to the present and Henry is now in her third year as a patrol officer for the Nez Perce Tribal Police Department and is one of two females currently on the force.

 “I got into the job because I wanted to help people,” Henry says.
-“People have different judgements when they see a (police) uniform.
+“People have different judgments when they see a (police) uniform.
 The badge isn’t always a positive image to some people and can cause mental, emotional and physical stress.
 I want to help them know I am here to help them.”

-Describing herself normally quiet and reserved, Henry says the early challenges for her being a police officer was being able to handle confrontation and having to take charge of the
+Describing herself normally quiet and reserved, Henry says the early challenges for her being a police officer was being able to handle confrontation and having to take charge of the situation.

 “But putting on the uniform makes it feel more like you are a superhero,” she says.
 “You just have to make that switch into the alter ego.”